HPCC Facilities and Equipment

 Researcher-Owned Compute and Storage Capacity

-Researchers who need additional computing capacity beyond the generally available fair-share queue resources and are considering buying dedicated hardware or storage may wish to talk with us about purchasing researcher-specific CPU capacity out of the main cluster resources.
-This capability allows researcher workloads to be scheduled on a "guaranteed class of service" level for cpu or storage.
-Purchased CPU time or storage space may be shared by users belonging to a given research group.
+Researchers who need additional computing capacity beyond the generally available fair-share queue resources and are considering buying dedicated hardware or storage may wish to talk with us about purchasing researcher-specific CPU and/or GPU capacity out of the main cluster resources.
+This capability allows researcher workloads to be scheduled on a "guaranteed class of service" level on an annual basis for pre-reserved cpu or gpu priorithy access or dedicated storage.
+Resources purchased in this manner may be shared by users belonging to a given research group.
 Additions of this nature are subject to space or infrastructure limitations.
 Please check with the HPCC staff and management for the current options.

 High Performance Computing Center